MichinobuMaeda/xuan-paper/docs/api.md

 containing navigation controls, app identity elements, and action items.

-The AppBar combines branding elements (logo, app name) with navigation controls (back arrow, navigation drawer toggle) and action items (suffix).
+The AppBar combines branding elements (logo, app name) with navigation controls in the prefix array (back arrow, navigation drawer toggle) and action items in the suffix array.
 It respects safe area insets for proper display on devices with notches or rounded corners using the `pt-safe` class from tailwindcss-safe-area plugin.

 Key features include:
 - Responsive design that adapts to different screen sizes